Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 In this area we highlight the Ti Lurdes, on Avenida Óscar Monteiro Torres, a local restaurant, with Portuguese food.
 Nearby and more sophisticated, there is People at Campo Pequeno Square or Gula’s for Kitchen Lovers at Rua Dona Filipa de Vilhena.
 However, for a lighter meal, we recommend on the Avenida de Roma, Frutaria Almeidas.
 Here you can eat the best “Pastel de Massa Tenra” of Lisbon (a kind of deep fried dumpling), accompanied by natural juice.
 For dessert, the strawberry cake is a must.

-Our four days in Lisbon itinerary offers up the best experiences, monuments, restaurants, how to get around and a breakdown of costs.
+Our four days in Lisbon travel itinerary offers up the best experiences, monuments, restaurants, how to get around and a breakdown of costs.
 For this number of days, we recommend the online purchase of the Lisbon Card, which allows you to access to public transport as well to a lot of attractions.

 (We indicate with “◊” the activities in which the Lisboa Card gives free access or discounts).

-4 day Lisbon itinerary
+4 day Lisbon travel itinerary

 DAY 1 – ARRIVAL IN LISBON, KNOW HISTORICAL DISTRICTS